Below are answers to the most frequently asked questions about the 22290VIC Diploma of Equine Podiotherapy.

 When is the next course?

-The first block usually commences in February.
+Block one commences February 19th 2023.
+Please visit our Curriculum, Campus, Fees page for full details.
+To register go to Registration.
 Please contact our Administration office via the email link above or phone 03 5773 4358 during business hours for more information.

 Don't delay if you are serious about attending. places are limited due to the intense hands on nature of this course and courses usually fill months prior to commencement.